 Step 1: Capital letters only

-I always suggest beginning with capital letters first.
-Most capital letters are made up of straight lines which makes it easier for kids to write.
+I always suggest beginning with capital letters as a first step.
+Most uppercase letters are made up of straight lines which makes it easier for kids to write.

 Step 2: Capital letter first

-After you teach kids to write their name in capital letters, teach them that their name starts with a capital letter and the rest are lower case.
+After you teach kids to write their name in capital letters, teach them that their name starts with a capital letter and the rest are lowercase letters.

 Step 3: Blank lines